 1) Promote training opportunities with intranet collaboration tools

-Use collaboration tools to offer training to all intranet users, from top management to front-line staff.
+Use digital collaboration tools to offer training to all intranet users, from top management to front-line staff.

-Intranet software is great for fostering improved communication, as it brings different levels of employees together – managers and team members can communicate openly and freely when they’re provided with a dedicated space for collaboration.
+Intranet software tools are great for fostering improved communication, as it brings different levels of employees together – managers and team members can communicate openly and freely when they’re provided with a dedicated space for collaboration.

 To really get the best out of it, however, you need to provide your staff with the right tools.
-Gamified e-learning software, which can be a segment of your wider digital workplace, offers great potential when it comes to training and upskilling your team.
+Gamified e-learning software, which can be a segment of your wider digital workplace solutions, offers great potential when it comes to training and upskilling your team.

 2) Use intranet collaboration tools to encourage staff input